Munna-Git/Data-Cleaning-Project/README.md

 - Parsed the string-based numbers using regex and 'word2number'.
 - Standardized everything into clean numeric ages.
 - Filled missing values using **mean imputation**.
-- Finally, converted the column into `int`.
+- Finally, converted the column into 'int'.

 The same logic worked perfectly for the **'Heart_Rate'** column too, which had its own mix of numbers, floats, words, and blanks.